 The Automatiq Hub uses stepless gear changing technology to automatically maintain the correct gear ratio for you regardless of the conditions.
 Forget gears, simply set once and off you go.
 The hub is ideal for riders who are distracted by traditional bike gear changing.
 You can even to pull away from a standstill if you have to stop quickly.
 Reliable and maintenance free riding.

 The hub has near silent operation and can shift under a full load.
 You don’t even have to slow down or stop pedalling while it operates.
 It has a good gear range of 380% which is suited to most leisure and touring rides.
 For example, pedalling at a steady 65 rpm the hub will maintain a speed of between 5 and 20mph.
 It’s ideal for hilly riding conditions that require gear changing under full load.
-The system can be easily adjusted while riding using a wireless handlebar mounted controller or Bluetooth Smartphone App.
+The system can be easily adjusted while riding using the Bluetooth Smartphone App.
 Simply turn on, set your STEPS power assist level, pedal and go.

 The Rohloff is available with a twist shifter and not a bar end shifter as with our derailleur gearing, we modify the standard Rohloff shifter so that the whole grip is rotated to make shifting very ergonomic and simple.
 Just twist one way for harder gears and the other way for easier gears, there is nothing else to consider.
 The big advantage of the Rohloff hib is the ability to change gear while pedalling.
 This is done with the cranks in the up and down position while pedalling, when there is less pressure on the cranks.
 The Rohloff hub is available on our Shimano STEPS e-assist trikes.